prem-kumar-singh/delta-demo/README.md

 # delta-demo
-this is Demo for Fit &amp; Github Class
+this is Demo for Fit &amp; Github Class.